Starts with the letter 'V'

 - Ven Chess.
 Moves are written down by both players before making the moves simultaneously.
 (8x8, Cells: 64) By Graham M. Smith.

 - Venator Chess.
 Introducing the Venator, a bifurcation cannon related to the Korean cannon, on a Gustavian board (zrf available).
 By M Winther.

 - Venomous.
 New system of chess on 10x10 board with new pieces: the Sorcerer Snake and the even more venomous Sissa.
 (10x10, Cells: 100) By Charles Daniel.

 - VERO Chess.
 Standard chess with a twist.
 By RICHARD BIELE.

 - veSQuj - Chess with 21st century armies.
 A highly tactical variant with a 21st-century-war theme.
 (6x6, Cells: 36) By Glenn Overby II.

 - Victorian Chess.
-Missing description (10x8, Cells: 80) Author: John Kipling Lewis.
+Capablanca variant with the most powerful pieces starting on the outside.
+(10x8, Cells: 80) Author: John Kipling Lewis and Greg Strong.
 Inventor: John Kipling Lewis and David Paulowich.